seatsurfing/backend/README.md

 This repository contains the Backend, which consists of:
 * The Server (REST API Backend) written in Go
+* User Self-Service Booking Web Interface ("Booking UI"), built as a Progressive Web Application (PWA) which can be installed on mobile devices
 * Admin Web Interface ("Admin UI")
-* User Self-Service Booking Web Interface ("Booking UI")
 * Common TypeScript files for the two TypeScript/React web frontends

-The mobile app is maintained in a [separate repository](https://github.com/seatsurfing/app).

 **[Visit project's website for more information.](https://seatsurfing.app)**